Build a Box Fort or Indoor Cardboard Playhouse for indoor play. Hours of entertainment if it is a rainy day, cold day, or too hot to go outside.

 - Play the Ring & Hook Garage Game

 - Play Board Games to win the Family Championship Belt

 - Grandma Summer Camp

 - Learn Mealtime Prayers

 We all know what it’s like when summer turns into fall and winter isn’t far behind.
 Children confined to the indoors quickly become bored.
 For some reason, they never buy into the idea of helping us to clean house but they do always look to us to cure their boredom.
 Follow our easy tutorial and build them the Ultimate Indoor Box Fort!

 More from our site

 Our Trunk or Treat Candy Cottage was Featured on Country Living!

 Welcome contributor Tiffany Todd!
 Tiffany is a graduate of Georgia College & State University with a B.S. in Psychology.
-She and husband Andy live outside of Atlanta and are the proud parents of two cats.
-Tiffany’s hobbies include bird watching, camping and hiking.
-She is a talented DIYer, photographer, cook and home decorator.
+She and her husband Andy live outside of Atlanta and are the proud parents of two cats.
+Tiffany’s hobbies include bird watching, camping, and hiking.
+She is a talented DIYer, photographer, cook, and home decorator.